Allergens and Tags: Review AI Suggestions in Your Digital Menu

 - Marketing labels to highlight your products

-Step 1: Super Chef Automatically Detects Allergens
+Step 1: Super Chef Prepares Allergen Suggestions

 When saving a product, the AI automatically activates in the background.
 You will see the detected allergens with an "AI" badge in the "Features" tab of the product modal.